marcosbarbero/spring-cloud-zuul-ratelimit/README.md

 Module to enable rate limit per service in Netflix Zuul.
 There are four built-in rate limit approachs:
  - Authenticated User: *Use the authenticated username or 'anonymous'*
- - Origin: *Use the user origin request*
+ - Request Origin: *Use the user origin request*
- - Authenticated User and Origin IP: *Combine the authenticated user and de Origin*
+ - Authenticated User and Request Origin: *Combine the authenticated user and the Request Origin*
  - Global configuration per service: *This one doesn't validate the request Origin or the Authenticated User*
    - To use this approach just don't set param 'type'